nickyreinert/redirect0r/README.md

 * **scheme** - you can define a scheme (http / https) otherwise script will try to detect it

+* **host** - when you run this script on CLI it cannot not identify the host, apparantly, so you have to set the host to query manually

 * **dummyFile** - a file inside the sub folder, that is the destination of the redirection rule

 * **dummyContent** - HTML-content of the dummy file